As your treasurer, I get to discuss the financial side of life at Westwood.

-- Has my income changed in the past while; is this reflected in my contribution to Westwood’s Mission?
+Has my income changed in the past while; is this reflected in my contribution to Westwood’s Mission?

-- Are there other areas of my budget that could be trimmed a bit in order to increase my contribution to Westwood’s activities and aspirations?
+Are there other areas of my budget that could be trimmed a bit in order to increase my contribution to Westwood’s activities and aspirations?

-- What about a quarter a day?
+What about a quarter a day?

-- What difference would it make (to me, to people I know, to the community) if Westwood ceased to exist?
+What difference would it make (to me, to people I know, to the community) if Westwood ceased to exist?

-- What role do I want to play in Westwood’s goals/activities?
+What role do I want to play in Westwood’s goals/activities?

 If you’ve never contributed on a regular basis before, please consider doing so this year.
 If you tell us your intentions in advance (i.e. pledge), we are able to use that information to plan our expenditures.

-If you are already a regular contributor, firstly – thank you for your support in the past!
+If you are already a regular contributor, thank you for your support in the past!
 We hope you are able to continue that support; we sincerely hope that you are able to increase your financial commitment.

-Small or large, all contributions help support the community’s activities and aspirations.
+All contributions help support the community’s activities and aspirations.

-$10/month pays one month of the telephone bill.
+$10/month pays 10% of the telephone bill.

 $30/month keeps our website online.